-Can you tell, what food a diabetic should avoid during the wound healing process?
+Can you tell, what food a diabetic should avoid during the wound-healing process?

 AVOID THESE FOODS:

-1. Nitrate rich food:
+1. Nitrate-rich food:

 Avoid nitrate-rich food during the healing process because too much nitrate uptake causes atherosclerosis in which there is fatty deposition forming fatty plaque in blood vessels making it low in diameter which ultimately reduces the blood flow to the wound.
-The low blood flow reduces the slow and less nutrient delivery to the affected area making it take more time while heal.
+The low blood flow reduces the slow and less nutrient delivery to the affected area making it take more time while healing.

 Alcohol should be avoided during the healing process because it has the following impacts:

-i) Impact the immune system:
+i) Impact on the immune system:

 For healing immune system should be perfect and active.
 Alcohol compromises the immune system which opens the door for infections and complications.